When I consider the debate over same-gender marriage a thought comes to mind that isn’t usually part of the dialog: “Be careful what you wish for.”

 Bills.
 When unmarried couples have bills, each partner is only legally responsible for his or her own expenses.
 Not so for marrieds.
 If lover boy is a shop-aholic who has more shoes than Imelda Marcos and whose favorite pastime is “acquisition therapy,” you may be left holding more than the shopping bags.
-Maybe a few hundred dollars at Macy’s isn’t a problem, but bills aren’t limited to shopping binges.
+Maybe a few reading books for 2nd graders hundred dollars at Macy’s isn’t a problem, but bills aren’t limited to shopping binges.
 Suppose your sweetie is hospitalized with a serious illness.
-As the legal spouse, you not only get hospital visitation rights, you are also responsible for the expenses not covered by insurance.
+As the data mining practical machine learning tools and techniques legal spouse, you not only get hospital visitation rights, you are also responsible for the expenses not covered by insurance.

 These are just a few of the responsibilities that come with legal marriage.
 Am I suggesting that gays should not marry?
 Not at all.
 What I’m saying is, be careful what you wish for.
 Marriage equality will eventually be the law of the land, but marriage is more than a fancy wedding and Happily Ever After.
 It is a legally binding contract that we should not take lightly or rush into, just because it’s suddenly available.
 Know what you’re getting into before you say, “I do.”